substratusai/runbooks/docs/installation.md

 # Installation

 The `install/` directory contains the cluster and infrastructure configuration needed to get Substratus up and running.
+All configuration is documented in delarative formats (`.yaml`, `.tf`, `Dockerfile`).

 The base set of configurations are intended to work in a brand new cloud project free of any significant organizational policies.
 These configurations will need to be modified to fit within a typical enterprise's cloud environment.

 ## Directory structure